 Previously, the option is there only to turn-on the saver when tue device charge dips below a particular level.
 But in Android Q, new option facilitates to turn-off the battery saver automatically when the device charge is above 90 percent.
 So the battery is cycled properly and that improves battery life.
 Users can use Schedule battery saver option to turn-on automatically based on typical charge frequency and usage or at at particular level.
 In upcoming releases, more refinements to the battery saver feature might come.

 Other features in stock Android Q Beta 3 release are parental controls in Digital well being, Vibration intensity setting, Native support for the AV1 video codec, official native support for 5G.
+The new features came with the Beta 6 include new fast rotation button, Back sensitivity, Improved Google Camera, new Emergency button, hidden Gesture navigation bar on the home screen.
 As we are still digging inside the Beta, we will update this post with more details soon.

 Update on 26/6/2019 :